Rainy Dorset Days

 You can stay indoors and have a duvet day or get the wet weather gear and brollies out and go splashing in the puddles.
 But, the Great British weather does have a habit of dishing it out just a little too often and sometimes we need ideas for places to go and things to do.

 Dorset has a huge choice of Soft Play Centre's and Play Cafe's which is a great but sometimes they get extremely busy on a wet day so it is advisable that you contact them before you start travelling.

 You could take the children to a local Museum.
 Nearly every town has a Museum and many have craft areas for children and special events.
-The Tank Museum and the Royal Signals Museum offer plenty of activities in and out of term term and the children will be entertained for hours!
+The Tank Museum and the Royal Signals Museum offer plenty of activities in and out of term time and the children will be happily entertained for hours.

 If you fancy saying hi to some turtles or sharks then there's the Weymouth Sealife Adventure Park or the Oceanarium in Bournemouth.
 There's also a lovely little Aquarium in Lyme Regis which offers customers the chance to hand feed their mullet and hold a starfish.

 Contact your local sports centre to enquire about current activities.
 Some centre's run great pre school classes in term time and nearly all of them have a fantastic full timetable of activities for the older one's in the school holidays.

 Other family friendly ideas include a trip to a local garden centre, bowling alley, cinema, pottery painting cafe, ice skating and trampolining or you could head to Sandworld in Weymouth, Putlake Farm near Swanage, Ramp Rats skate park in Poole or try the Clip 'n' Climb or Highline at RockReef on Bournemouth Pier.

 Farmer Palmers is also a great all weather day out and perfect if you have an annual pass.
 Although there are lots of play areas outside you also have the indoor play barns, animals, ride on's, slides, bouncy castle and soft play.